endlessm/chromium-browser/tools/gn/docs/reference.md

         Valid for: Linker tools except "alink"

-        These strings will be prepended to the libraries and library search directories, respectively, because linkers differ on how specify them.
+        These strings will be prepended to the libraries and library search directories, respectively, because linkers differ on how to specify them.

         If you specified:
           lib_switch = "-l"
           lib_dir_switch = "-L"
+        then the "{{libs}}" expansion for
+          [ "freetype", "expat" ]
+        would be
+          "-lfreetype -lexpat".

+    framework_switch [string, optional, link tools only]
+    framework_dir_switch [string, optional, link tools only]
+        Valid for: Linker tools

+        These strings will be prepended to the frameworks and framework search path directories, respectively, because linkers differ on how to specify them.

+        If you specified:
+          framework_switch = "-framework "
+          framework_dir_switch = "-F"
-        then the "{{libs}}" expansion for [ "freetype", "expat"] would be "-lfreetype -lexpat".
+        then the "{{libs}}" expansion for
+          [ "UIKit.framework", "$root_out_dir/Foo.framework" ]
+        would be
+          "-framework UIKit -F. -framework Foo"

     outputs  [list of strings with substitutions]
         Valid for: Linker and compiler tools (required)